Bugis: Early society

 The lifestyle of ancient Bugis people were, to some extent, preserved by the pagan Torajan people until the dawn of the 20th century.
 Their homes were mainly constructed on stilts and the communities were likely to be scattered along the river banks, sea or lake shores.
 The main undertakings during this period were farming rice, millet, adlay and other edible crops, catching fish and shellfish, obtaining forest produce and hunting wild animals.
 Buffaloes were imported and used for important occasions.

-The earliest inhabitants potentially clad under a simple clothing.
-The women potentially wore a skirt; while for the men, a loincloth and possibly a headcloth.
+The earliest inhabitants may have used simple clothing.
+The women possibly wore a skirt and the men a loincloth and possibly a headcloth.
 Remains of bronze and gold ornaments have also been retrieved based on archeological evidence.
-Pottery is evident, although bamboo containers were more extensively used together with the usage of bamboo knives.
-The weapons were sourced from iron and stones together with helmets and shields made from rattan.
+Pottery is evident, although bamboo containers were more extensively used, along with bamboo knives.
+Weapons were sourced from iron and stones, while helmets and shields were made from rattan.

-Theologically, the early Bugis potentially practiced ancestor worshipping.
+Theologically, the early Bugis potentially practiced ancestor worship.
 There were also ancient rituals related to agriculture and fertility.
-They generally buried their corpses, although there were several cases where the deceased body were being disposed by immersion in the sea or lakes, or positioned in trees.
+They generally buried their corpses, although there were several cases where the deceased body was disposed by immersion in the sea or lakes, or positioned in trees.
 Other mortuary practices includes cremation, especially for the rulers.